June 17, 2024

 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.9.1/ScrollTrigger.min.js"></script>

 The location of the code, because it uses the querySelector, it was giving me an error of the currentSrc being null (not connecting to the video-background element specified in the HTML embed) as it wasn't defined yet since the video-background ID is created after within the body.
+I solved this by including the JS script into the HTML embed element (after the video element is called).

 Also created a div afterwards to add space (I used 200vh, but feel free to change this number), just like the Codepen, here's the Webflow properties for this (also went to the settings and set the ID to container).